 Do as much due diligence as possible prior to making an offer to put yourself in the best position for smart decisions.
 Don’t make the mistake of waiting to reach out to a contractor only until after you have closed on your apartment.
 But why is this a mistake?

 If you are considering placing an offer on an apartment, reaching out to a reputable contractor first allows you to gain a better understanding of renovation costs, timelines, and the overall process.
 If you have an inspiration board or are able to discuss design concepts in even the broadest of broad strokes, better still; that will allow for an even more accurate discussion of costs.

 Contractors can actually obtain a great deal of information simply from looking at listing photos and floor plans on sites like Streeteasy.
 Furthermore, there’s a good chance we’ve already worked in the building you’re considering buying in, and we can add that much more value to the discussion.

 Most reputable firms are built on providing their customers with value while acting as good partners.
 At Gallery, we strive to do this daily.
 If you’re considering purchasing a fixer-upper in the city, reach out to speak with us first.
-Let our insider knowledge help you make the best decision for your future home.
+Let our insider knowledge and full-service design-build renovation approach help you make the best decision for your future home.